 Typical RHI example

-You can expect to earn £540 in the first year of your RHI payments, and £13,156 over the 20 year RHI period – for every lodge – assuming that:
+For each property you can expect to earn typically £540 in the first year of your RHI payments and £13,156 over the 20 year RHI period, assuming that the property:

-- It has an annual heating and hot water requirement of 6125kWh;
+- Has an annual heating and hot water requirement of 6125kWh;

 - Is available for rent all year round;